surajsudhakar99/surajsudhakar99.github.io/content/publication/journal-article/index.md

 #   E.g. `slides: "example"` references `content/slides/example/index.md`.
 #   Otherwise, set `slides: ""`.
 slides: ""

-title: Reflections from the 2024 Large Language Model (LLM) Hackathon for Applications in Materials Science and Chemistry
-authors:
- - admin et al
 ---

 My contribution to this work includes training **Artificial Neural Networks (ANNs)** to approximate Free Energy Surfaces obtained from the sampling method, PBTASS, developed by Dr. Abhinav Gupta.
 The architecture and details are given in the [Supplementary Paper](https://onlinelibrary.wiley.com/action/downloadSupplement?doi=10.1002%2Fjcc.26882&file=jcc26882-sup-0001-supinfo.pdf).
 The code was written in **Python** programming language using the **PyTorch** machine learning package.